When you talk about what celiac disease is, you often have to talk about what the disease is not.

 Individuals with gluten intolerance exhibit near identical symptoms to celiac disease, but their blood tests and endoscopies do not reveal damage to the lower intestine.

-Through process of elimination or simply a period of eating a strict gluten-free diet, an individual may self-diagnose an issue with gluten despite the presence of the molecules that would cause a negative reaction to gluten.
+Through the process of elimination or simply a period of eating a strict gluten-free diet, an individual may self-diagnose an issue with gluten despite the presence of the molecules that would cause a negative reaction to gluten.

 Doctors have yet to determine what causes gluten intolerance, and what damage it causes to the body.
 Many doctors dispute the existence of gluten intolerance, claiming that a lack of cohesive testing practices, symptoms, and visible intestinal damage prevents them from labeling it as a disease.
 Most doctors do agree that celiac disease should be ruled out before going on a gluten-free diet.